MombasaSt/ManagerValue/README.md

 # ManagerValue

 Below is a glossary that explains MgrValue.xlsx, each item at a time.
-Each statistic is for the season (year) the individual managed the team
+Each statistic is for the season (year) the individual managed the team.
+All data comes from Sports Reference -- specifically, Baseball Reference.

 **Year** - The year the individual managed that team